 ANGRY protesters disrupted Barnet Council’s mayoral ceremony last night as they campained to keep sheltered housing wardens.

-About 60 elderly residents and supporters greeted the new Mayor of Barnet, Councillor Brian Coleman, with placards and slogans as he arrived to take his oath of office at Hendon Town Hall, in The Burroughs, at 6.30pm.
+About 60 elderly residents and supporters greeted the new Mayor of Barnet, Councillor Brian Coleman, with placards and slogans as he arrived to take his oath of office at Hendon Town Hall, in The

 Police officers supervised the demonstration as campaigners gave their 1,500-signature petition to outgoing mayor John Marshall before the handover ceremony.